 With lots of love, care and an occasional trip to the vet (where, if truly necessary for the sake of the bird’s own safety, flight feathers can be trimmed), an Amazon parrot will be a beautiful and entertaining companion animal for many, many years.
 And I mean “many” years: in captivity Amazons generally live 40-60 years, with one amazing bird living to a record 119.
 If you’re truly ready for a serious long-term commitment and a slightly offbeat adventure in pet ownership, consider the personable, playful Amazon parrot.

-NOTE: I highly recommend any research you do on any pet be done over the Internet or in specialist magazines.
-Most books, even ones printed in the last 10 years, typically are 20-30 years out of date in terms of the latest developments in animal care.
+NOTE: It is highly recommended any research done on any pet be conducted over the Internet or in specialist magazines.
 Consult several current sources and use your judgement in the case of conflicting advice.
-If you end up bringing a pet into your life save the better websites so you can stay up to date and quickly get answers to the questions that inevitably crop up…..Naomi
+If you end up bringing a pet into your life, bookmark the better websites so you can stay up-to-date and quickly get answers to the questions that inevitably crop up.

 Here are a couple more posts featuring our office parrot, Coco, an Orange-Winged Amazon